What are the advantages of planting and preserving trees?

 Forests for environmental protection

 Trees play an important role in protecting the environment.
-Trees are responsible for providing the oxygen we breathe and removing carbon dioxide, causing global warming which involves the dreaded greenhouse effect.
+Trees are responsible for providing the oxygen we breathe and removing carbon dioxide, responsible for global warming which involves the dreaded greenhouse effect.

 Trees protect the soil from erosion.
 Their branches and leaves stop the direct impact of the drops.
 Water descends through the trees or falls from branches or leaves at a lower speed so it can infiltrate more conveniently into the soil.

 The result is that a greater proportion of water is retained in the subsoil as a surplus and less water is left to run on the surface, reducing its erosive effect.

 Tree roots also form a lattice that holds the soil and helps to protect it.
 In forests, or in areas with vegetation, minerals washed from the surface diminish in comparison with those wiped by water on the bare land.
 In areas with few trees, few shrubs or small herb water can form large grooves and impoverish the earth which becomes sterile.
 The current great deserts were great forests in the past.

 Trees act as a screen against the wind

 Trees also act as a screen against the wind, another important erosive factor.
 Trees hold the force of the wind and prevent it from dragging the materials to another location or hit the ground which favors its disintegration.

 It is clear the importance of wind on the landscape in places bare of vegetation such as deserts where the force of the sand by the wind change the dunes.
 In many cities next to the desert, trees are planted to prevent their advance.

 Many pine forests on the coast, have been artificially raised to halt the advance of the sea dunes.
 For example, the Doñana Nature Park, located in southeastern Spain, is a good example of the use of pine forests of stone pine (Pinus pinea) may be used as protection against wind erosion.